-You give of yourself because you want to make the world a better place, even if it is only for a moment, for one particular person and in one very small and seemingly insignificant situation.
-Your decisions and actions must be good and generous without expectation that serves self-interest.
+You give of yourself because you want to make the world a better place, even if it is only for a moment, for one particular person, and in one very small and seemingly insignificant situation.
+Your decisions and actions must be good and generous without the expectation that serves self-interest.
 You need to be selfless!
-Even when goodness and generosity are not reciprocated, you need to go forward, resilient and focused.
+Even when goodness and generosity are not reciprocated, you need to go forward, resilient, and focused.

 Sticks and stones may break your bones, but they will not diminish your spirit.
 You learn to ignore your own small personal problems and render your service to help people with their problems.